surrealism21/NintendoLib/README.md

 ## Contains: (All WIP at this time)

 - NW4R (nintendo ware for revolution)

-This is a 2D and 3D library that lets you render and move objects with file formats like brres models, brlyt layout information.
-This is the one you'll be writing code for.
+This is a 2D and 3D middleware library

 - EGG

 Prices on these kinds of libraries are going up due to avian flu (I have not a clue what this does, but it's a Nintendo only thing)

 - RVL (revolution) SDK

 This handles file formats like ARC.
 Without it, you won't have the files that build up NW4R projects.

 I will make no attempt to decompile MSL_C as it's with CodeWarrior.
 (CW for MPC55xx and MPC56xx 2.10\PowerPC_EABI_Support\MSL)